reillysiemens/tuckersiemens.com/content/posts/migrating-to-freebsd-hosting/index.md

 # How This Site Is Hosted

-In a time when things like AWS S3 and Cloudflare are commonplace it might surprise you to hear that this site is hosted by a server I manage directly.
+In a time when things like AWS S3 and Cloudflare are commonplace it might surprise you to hear that this simple static site is hosted by a server I manage directly.
 I've done it this way for the last few years and I don't think I'll stop anytime soon.

-- Lets me keep my sysadmin skills sharp.
+If nothing else, it provides a way for me to keep my sysadmin skills sharp.
-- Migrated from Debian Jessie.

 # Why FreeBSD?

-- Dedicated community
-- Tight integration between userland and kernel?
-- [ZFS][ZFS]
-- [Jails][FreeBSD jails]
-- Both [source and binary package management][FreeBSD Software].
+Prior to migrating in July this site was hosted using Debian Jessie.
+That was working well enough, but I was attracted to FreeBSD for several reasons.
+First, both the kernel and userland are developed in concert as a single operating system rather than separately like Linux and GNU.
+As a result it seems like the community has a more cohesive vision about what they're trying to build.
+Second, FreeBSD also has built-in [ZFS][ZFS] support (with no licensing concerns).
+Third, it has a powerful system for securing/virtualizing applications in [jails][FreeBSD jails].
+Finally, it supports both [source and binary package management][FreeBSD Software].

+These features combined make for an excellent server platform.
+What more could one ask for than a dedicated community, a rock-solid filesystem, lightweight application segmentation, and the flexibility to install software as you see fit?

 # Users and Authentication